-The Options tab contains the DDL Extraction Options setting, where you define whether DDL is extracted and stored in files during the archive process.
+You define whether DDL is extracted and stored in files during the archive process using the DDL Extraction Options.
 You can also obtain the DDL from the archive after the job runs.
 These options include:

 - The default, None, means that the process does not separately save the DDL when building the schema archive. - One File means that the DDL will also be saved to a single .SQL file. - Multiple Files means that the DDL will also be saved to multiple .SQL files.
 Each object will have a corresponding file.